mao1910/mao1910/README.md

 <!-- TODO
 Fix Socials [Portfolio, Email] & consider adding an instantaneous message system like Session, Signal, Element or even Discord
-Terminal Gif: change the green button to 306998; make it type slightly faster but last the same time Update the icons for languages and tools accordingly Update the Terminal Gif info accordingly
+Terminal Gif: change the green button to 306998; make it type slightly faster but last the same time Update the Terminal Gif info accordingly
-Update the public repos with the Portfolio projects Fix the typo in the pfp
+Update the icons for languages and tools accordingly Update the public repos with the Portfolio projects Fix the typo in the pfp
-Consider changing the Goodbye languages to not mirror the Hello languages Figure out the contribution graph color scheme with the overal page Unify md structure with the tags, indentation and comments -->
+Consider changing the Goodbye languages to not mirror the Hello languages Figure out the contribution graph color scheme with the overal page Add Leetcode card from the proper forked repository Unify md structure with the tags, indentation and comments -->